Studio 3 NYU > NYU Journalism > Studio 20

 • Scope

-Requirements
+Collecting Requirements

-• Identify a sample of who your users will be.
+• Identify who your users will be.

 • Create a basic userflow diagram for your system